CristianGM23/SM2/README.md

 **SmaC Guide**
 _______________________
-If you have an Eclipse running :
+* If you have an Eclipse running :

-1.Choose New -> Project -> Choose project's name
+  1.Choose New -> Project -> Choose project's name -> Click Finish

   2.Choose New -> Other -> Search by: SmaC Model in the search box -> Choose

   3.Choose Smac Model's name -> Choose "File" element as the root of the model -> Ok

   4.Write a Solidity Smart contract.

 **Tips**
 ________________________
 * Language Patterns:

-  1. Define compiler's version.
+  1.Define compiler's version **(Obligatory).**.

-  2. Define libraries.
+  2.Define libraries.

+  3.Define imports.

+  4.Define interfaces.

-  3. Define global variables.
+  5.Define global variables.

-  4. Define contracts **(At least 1).**
+  6.Define contracts **(At least 1).**

-  5. Define local variables.
+  7.Define local variables.

-  6. Define contract's constructor(s).
+  8.Define contract's constructor(s).

-  7. Define contract's modifiers.
+  9.Define contract's modifiers.

-  8. Define contract's events.
+  10.Define contract's events.

-  9. Define contract's function(s).
+  11.Define contract's function(s).

 * When defining a contract using the tool, it proposes code autocomplete suggestions using the CTRL + SPACE key combination

-* Language demands a gas restriction within the loops
+* Language demands a gas restriction within the loops.